-Game Times/Length: This Division is designed for boys and girls ages 14 to 16 years old or younger on September 1, 2022.
-Games will be played on Saturdays at 2:30 p.m. and 4:30 p.m.
-Games will be played in four 20-minute quarters.
-There will be a two minute break between quarters and a five-minute break between the two halves.
+Game Times/Length: This Division is designed for boys and girls ages 15 to 16 years old or younger on September 1, 2023.
+Games will be played on Saturdays at 3:00 pm.
+Games will be played in 20-minute quarters.
+There will be a five-minute break between quarters.
+Teams will rotate every two quarters in a round-robin format.
 We will use a running clock, so the clock should not stop during the game.
 Games will be stopped when they reach the time for the next set of games to start.

 Number of Players: There will be up to 14 players assigned to each team, unless the coach asks for an additional player.
 Eight players will be on the field at one time (7 field players and 1 goalkeeper).

 - All players will receive an equal amount of playing time, regardless of the player’s ability to make it to practice.

 - Games will be played using a size 5 ball.